Extraordinary Celebrations with Thank Israeli Soldiers

 “You gave tremendous joy and support to the soldiers who serve on the very front line every day.“ ---Gaza Military Commander

-Thank Israel Soldiers has a variety of unique ways to make honoring Israeli soldiers a part of your celebration, including sending gift packages and letters of thanks written by community children, visiting an army base to bring gifts to the soldiers or sponsoring and sharing a festive meal with a unit.
+Thank Israel Soldiers has a variety of unique ways to make honoring Israeli soldiers a part of your celebration, including sending letters of thanks written by community children, or sponsoring and sharing a festive meal with a unit.
 Additional options include sponsoring and experiencing a “Treasure Hunt” with soldiers in the Old City of Jerusalem or celebrating Shabbat in the Old City with soldiers

-A soldier, who received a gift package and personal letter from a classmate of the hosting Bar Mitzvah boy smiled and then placed the letter in his pocket.
+- A soldier, who received a personal letter from a classmate of the hosting Bar Mitzvah boy smiled and then placed the letter in his pocket.
 When asked what he plans to do with it, he replied: “I’m going to put it up by my bed to remember that Jews all over appreciate what we are doing.”

 Express your gratitude, support and love by reaching out, giving and sharing your special occasion with Israeli soldiers.